ShruthiL/podcastr/README.md

 - If a user is an admin user, they have all of the same functionality as a regular user but they can also delete podcasts from the database.

-Technologies used in the Podcastr app
+Technologies used in the Podcastr app:

--ReactJs was used on the front end.
+- ReactJs was used on the front end.

--Ruby on Rails was used for backend functionality.
+- Ruby on Rails was used for backend functionality.

--Postgres is used for the database.
+- Postgres is used for the database.